piramarg/best-repo-ever/README.md

 # best-repo-ever
-# This is testing of Git and GitHub
+# This is testing of Git and GitHub functionality